We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 Fill the form neatly in black ink.
 Enter totals carefully and write legibly.
 Keep each source of income and gain on the correct page.

 Include the applicable supplementary pages (SA901–SA905) where needed.
-Attach any schedules that support figures or distributions.
+Attach any schedules that support your figures or explain distributions to beneficiaries.

 Who signs?
-Trustees sign for trusts.
+Trustees sign for trusts — where there are multiple trustees, at least one must sign on behalf of all.
 Personal representatives sign for estates.
-The signature confirms the accuracy of the facts submitted.
+The signature confirms the accuracy of the information submitted to HMRC.

 Where to send the paper pack

-Post the completed pack to the exact address below.
-Keep proof of posting and a copy of every page you send.
+Post the completed pack to the address below.
+Keep proof of posting and a photocopy of every page you send.

 | What to send | Why it matters | Note |